Guide to Hiking the Jud Wiebe Trail in Telluride, Colorado

 The trail has 2 overlooks, each having a bench to take a break while hiking.

 The first overlook also included an info plaque about Jud Wiebe.
 Here is a summary of the plaque, Who is Jud Wiebe?
 Jud Wiebe was a U.S. Forest Service snow ranger in Norwood, Colorado.
-He designed, proposed, and began construction this hike but sadly had an untimely death in 1986.
+He designed, proposed, and began construction of this hike but sadly had an untimely death in 1986.
 This trail was completed a year later in 1987 by the Forest Service and volunteers.
 Jud’s vision was to create an easy recreational area in Telluride without needing to drive long distances.

 The overlook of course had stunning views of Telluride and the surrounding mountains.